processing/art-plus-code/_curriculum/01-02_Lessons.md

 ---
 # This is the frontmatter
-title: "Capturing Movement with Digital Lines" # Title and Heading 1
+title: "Lost and Found" # Title and Heading 1
-permalink: /capturingMovement-lessons/ # Give your page a permalink
+permalink: /lostAndFound-lessons/ # Give your page a permalink
 published: true

 gallery: # Below is for including an image gallery